A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Overdose

-An overdose of Neurontin can be potentially dangerous and requires immediate medical attention.
+An overdose of Gabapentin can be potentially dangerous and requires immediate medical attention.
 If you suspect an overdose or have taken more Neurontin than prescribed, it is important to take the following steps:

 1. Seek emergency medical assistance: Contact your local emergency services or go to the nearest emergency room immediately.
 Inform them that you have taken an overdose of Neurontin.

-2. Do not induce vomiting: Unless instructed by a healthcare professional, do not induce vomiting.
-Vomiting may not effectively remove the medication from your system and can lead to additional complications.
+2. Do not induce vomiting: Vomiting may not effectively remove the medication from your system and can lead to additional complications.

 It is crucial to remember that an overdose of Neurontin can have serious consequences, and prompt medical attention is necessary.
 If you or someone you know experiences an overdose, do not delay in seeking emergency medical help.